ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/CE MMBLK.md

 #### Description

 Locks the character given by the argument in the Party Select screen.
 The player will not be able to move this character into or out of the party.
-The character IDs can be found in [MMBud][].
+The character IDs can be found in [MMBud](CD MMBud.md).

 This setting has global scope, that is, the character will still be locked when transitioning to a new field or to the world map and using the PHS.

-  [MMBud]: CD%20MMBud.md "wikilink"